-- We will use ultrasound to find your jugular vein.
+- Ultrasound is used to find your jugular vein.
 We then inject a local anesthetic (numbing medicine) at that place. - Next, your doctor will insert a catheter (tube) into your jugular vein.
 X-rays will help your doctor guide the tube into the hepatic vein. - A special device is then inserted through the catheter and into your liver.
 This device allows the doctor to take tissue samples.
 Your doctor will most likely take 2 to 3 samples.

-If there is bleeding during this procedure, the blood most often goes directly into the hepatic vein, not into body tissue in the area.
+If there is bleeding during a transjugular liver biopsy, the blood most often goes directly into the hepatic vein, not into body tissue in the area.